Chicago IFS & EMDR Therapy

 Quiet your inner critic.
 Find confidence.

-I help people who are more comfortable thinking than feeling.
+We help people who are more comfortable thinking than feeling.
 They’ve always solved problems by working harder to feel worthy.

-My clients struggle as you do.
+Our clients struggle as you do.
 Despite being independent, competent, and hard working, life is hard.

 When they first come in, they put in really long hours to avoid being discovered as a fraud at work.
 They feel exhausted, broken, and unseen.
 They are frustrated that others tell them all the time that they're so smart and capable, when that isn't how they feel inside at all.